Pijush Ganguly

-Life and career
+Career

 Pijush Ganguly started his career as an employee of NABARD but later moved on to pursue a career in acting.
 He started acting out of passion in the stages of Kolkata.
 He was actively involved with the Bengali Theatre scene and performed in various plays.
 During his career, he worked with notable thespians such as Bratya Basu, Bibhas Chakraborty, Arun Mukherjee and Ramaprasad Banik, among others.

 Ganguly was a well established and popular actor in the Bengali television industry.
 He appeared in television programmes and films under the direction of the likes of Anjan Dutt, Kaushik Ganguly, Aparna Sen, and others.

 He was a well-known face in television serials from the mid-1990s till his death in 2015.
 He started his television career with Abar Jakher Dhan.
 Some of his popular TV serials included Jol Nupur, Abar Jokher Dhon, Arakshaniya, and Amodini.
 He hosted the reality show Ma vs Bouma.
 He also acted in popular films like the drama Laptop, the mystery Byomkesh Bakshi, and the period romance Iti Srikanta.

-Personal life
+Early and personal life

 Pijush Ganguly was born in Balananda Hospital, Behala (Kolkata), in 1965 where he resided.
 He held two bachelor's degrees, in commerce and arts from the University of Calcutta.

 During his school and college days, he had been a prolific goalkeeper and may have pursued a career in the sport, if not for an accident.

 He married Pamela Ganguly and has a son.

 He loved painting and had a keen interest in Manna Dey's music.